docs/jex/readme.md

-# jex 🐢🚀
+# jex 🐢🚀 (Jekyll meets Express)

-> Breathing new life into old Jekyll sites
+> Breathe new life into old Jekyll sites

 `jex` is a Node.js module for building dynamic and static websites.
 It draws inspiration from Jekyll, a Ruby tool for creating static websites.